Elana K. Arnold (she/her)

 Biography

-Elana K. Arnold is a National Book Award finalist and Michael L. Printz Award honoree whose catalog of books for kids and teens—which includes picture books, chapter books, middle grade novels, and YA fiction—has garnered dozens of starred reviews, state list citations, and other accolades.
-Her long list of titles has sold over three quarters of a million copies, and she’s a fixture at conferences and schools across the country.
+Elana K. Arnold is the author of critically acclaimed and award-winning picture books, chapter books, middle grade novels, and young adult novels, including The Blood Years, winner of the National Jewish Book Award and Sydney Taylor Book Award, as well being named a Boston Globe-Horn Book Award and California Book Award honoree; the Printz Honor winner Damsel; the National Book Award finalist What Girls Are Made Of; and Global Read Aloud selection A Boy Called Bat and its sequels.
+Her catalog of books for kids and teens has garnered dozens of starred reviews, state list citations, and other accolades.
+Her long list of titles has sold over a million copies, and she’s a fixture at conferences and schools across the country.
 Her work has been called both “devastatingly vital” and “comfortably familiar and quietly groundbreaking.”

 Follow Elana on Twitter